Club Sports Teams

 Fall quarter is spent developing basic skills and techniques.
 Our season is primarily in Winter quarter, running over into the first weeks of spring.
 Players are always welcome.
 We’ll teach you everything you need to know and introduce you to what we certainly think is the best sport around.
 Top

-The ski team is looking for enthusiastic skiers of all backgrounds who want to get up to the mountains, shred the slopes and hang out with some good people at our cabin in Truckee.
-Racing experience is a plus, but definitely not required, and about half of the new members have never raced before.
-Skiers are encouraged to try racing, but the team is also open to recreational skiers and snowboarders.
+The Ski & Snowboard Team is looking for enthusiastic skiers and boarders of all backgrounds who want to get up to the mountains, shred the slopes and hang out with some good people at our cabin in Truckee.
+Racing experience is a plus, but definitely not required – about half of our new members have never raced before.
+Everyone is encouraged to try racing but the team is also open to recreational skiers and snowboarders.
 For more info, check out our website.
 Top

 Stanford Men’s Club Soccer is a member of the California College Club Soccer League run by the West Coast Soccer Association.
 We play throughout the academic year, competing in season matches during Fall quarter and tournaments during Spring quarter.
 For anyone who is interested in playing for Stanford Men’s Club Soccer, we hold tryouts the second week of Fall quarter.
 Top